Best time to visit Taiwan

 Winter weather varies across Taiwan.
 The further south you go, the warmer it will get, and vice versa.
 Average temperatures in Taipei and other areas of northern Taiwan hover around 15°C, but are lower during cold spells, which usually hit in January.
 On the other hand, winter temperatures rarely go below 20°C in southern areas like those surrounding Kenting National Park.

 The winter months are great to discover Taipei’s top landmarks.
 Tourist numbers are low, so it’s easier to experience the city’s most relaxed side.
 While in the area, make sure to set a day aside to visit the Beitou hot springs.
 The springs can be easily reached by public transport, and they’re guaranteed to be a hit among both children and adults.
-If you’re after something similar but with an upscale touch, the cosy mountain retreats and resorts of central Taiwan will fit the bill.
+If you’re after something similar but with an upscale touch, the cozy mountain retreats and resorts of central Taiwan will fit the bill.
 In total, there are more than 150 hot springs all over Taiwan.

 Cherry blossom trees are in full bloom in January and February.
 The season attracts thousands of visitors to Taiwan every year.
 The photo opportunities are fabulous, and this may well be one of the highlights of your trip.
 Blooming dates are slightly different every year, but you can find online forecasts - hardly surprising, considering that this is super-efficient Taiwan!
-The best places to admire the colourful display of cherry blossom trees in or near Taipei are, Tianyuan Temple, Wulai, and Yangmingshan National Park.
+The best places to admire the colorful display of cherry blossom trees in or near Taipei are, Tianyuan Temple, Wulai, and Yangmingshan National Park.

 If warm weather is what you’re after, southern Taiwan will not disappoint.
 Even in January, which is the coldest month of the year, temperatures stay balmy.
 This may be a good time to explore Kaohsiung, the country’s southernmost city and the gateway to tropical Taiwan.